-To achieve additive increase starting at time zero, the receiver simply subscribes to BCL_i at 2^i RTT seconds.
+To achieve additive increase starting at time zero, the receiver simply subscribes to BCL_i at $2^i RTT$ seconds.
 In Figure 2, where the RTT is 1 second, the receiver subscribes to BCL_0 , BCL_1 , BCL_2 , and BCL_3 at 1s, 2s, 4s, and 8s respectively.
-Once the receiver subscribes up through BCL_i , the number of receiving packets per RTT has increased by $2^{i+1}-1$ with only i IGMP joins and no additional IGMP leaves.
+Once the receiver subscribes up through BCL_i , the number of receiving packets per RTT has increased by $2^{i+1} - 1$ with only i IGMP joins and no additional IGMP leaves.
 Avoidance of IGMP leaves is crucial, since in current versions of IGMP, it often takes a number of seconds before the leaves actually take effect; moreover, other extant methods for additive increase require use of IGMP leaves.

-Previous work has defined join and leave complexity, i.e. the number of IGMP joins and leaves per operation, to be useful performance metrics for layered multicast [6].
+Previous work has defined join and leave complexity, i.e. the number of IGMP joins and leaves per operation, to be useful performance metrics for layered multicast [5].
 For SMCC, the notion of operation does not map cleanly onto the additive increase process, so we will consider the complexity of N successive additive increases.
 From the description above, it is clear that this process requires $\log N$ joins (and no leaves).
-In other approaches to additive increase, such as [7], the receiver periodically increases its rate by a constant amount c using a constant number of operations (typically 1 join and 2 leaves).
-Thus the complexity of N successive additive increases in these schemes is N/c, i.e. linear in N. The full version of the SMCC paper [1] provides an alternative to BCLs to reduce the waiting time to join and shows how these BCLs can be organized to simultaneously accommodate receivers with various RTTs which are powers of two.
+In other approaches to additive increase, such as [6], the receiver periodically increases its rate by a constant amount c using a constant number of operations (typically 1 join and 2 leaves).
+Thus the complexity of N successive additive increases in these schemes is N/c, i.e. linear in N.